connect@weareguru.com

 Based on what's blocking consumers, here's what helps:

-3. Don't lead with price.
 Only 16% say cost is their main issue.
-Most people will pay fair prices to support local—they just need to find you first.
-If you're defaulting to "but we're worth it because we're local," you're solving a problem most customers don't have.
+Most conscious consumers will pay fair prices to support local—they just need to find you first.

-4. Make your local story specific.
-Anderson wins 28% of local-focused consumers partly by making their community connections tangible.
-Don't just say you're local—show who you employ, who supplies you, and what specific community impact you're creating.
+For retailers, show who you employ, who supplies you, and what measurable community impact you're creating.
 Make it real, not aspirational.

-5. Remove the friction.
-9% say shopping local takes too much effort.
-Streamline your checkout.
-Make your product info accessible.
-Integrate with the tools people already use.
+For retailers: Streamline checkout, make product info accessible, and integrate with the tools people already use.
 Every extra click or phone call is a chance for them to default back to Amazon.

 The Opportunity Nobody's Talking About